mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 # VPC block (and explanation / justification)

-- A vpc is your own netwrok that aws give you.
+- A VPC is your own network that AWS gives you.

-- My vpc CIDR block is 10.0.0.0/24 so that is 251 ip usable, I choose that because that was the default cidr block.
+- My VPC CIDR block is 10.0.0.0/24, so that is 251 IP addresses usable.
+I chose that because that was the default CIDR block.

 # Subnet block (and explanation / justification)

-- I created one subnet and the CIDR block is 10.0.0.0/28 so that is 16 usable ip.
+- I created one subnet and the CIDR block is 10.0.0.0/28, so that is 16 usable IPs.

-- I didn't need alot of ips that why I choose /28.
+- I didn't need a lot of IPs, that's why I chose/28.

 # Route table rules (and explanation / justification)

-- My route tables is associated with my subnet and vpc which allows it to be able to direct incoming and outgoing traffic.
+- My route tables is associated with my subnet and VPC, which allows it to be able to direct incoming and outgoing traffic.

-- 0.0.0.0/0 direct the traffic to the internet gateway.
+- 0.0.0.0/0 directs the traffic to the internet gateway.

-- 10.0.0.0/24 tarffic staying inside of my vpc.
+- 10.0.0.0/24 traffic staying inside of my VPC.

 # Network ACL rules (and explanation / justification)

-- I allow port 22 and 9000 from my home and wrightstate ip inbound and outbound since nacl is stateless.
+- I allow port 22 and 9000 from my home and Wright State IP inbound and outbound since nacl is stateless.

-- port 22 is for sshing into the server.
+- Port 22 is for SSHing into the server.

-- port 9000 is the port that mealie runs on.
+- Port 9000 is the port that Mealie runs on.

 # Security Group rules (and explanation / justification)

-- I allows port 22 and 9000 from my home and wrightstate ip inbound only since sg are stateful.
+- I allow port 22 and 9000 from my home and Wright State IP inbound only since sg are stateful.

-- port 22 is for sshing into the server.
+- Port 22 is for SSHing into the server.

-- port 9000 is the port that mealie runs on.
+- Port 9000 is the port that Mealie runs on.

 # AWS instance setup: